EsGeh/back-man/README.md

 # back-man

 Experimental command line utility for managing backup tasks based on config files.
-This script is implemented as a wrapper around the `ct-backup.fish` command from [copy-tools](https://github.com/EsGeh/copy-tools) and has a very similar command line interface.
+This script is implemented as a wrapper around the commands from [copy-tools](https://github.com/EsGeh/copy-tools) and has a very similar command line interface.

 Work in progress.
 Use at your own risk.
 Feedback welcome.